 New North is comprised of 35 member communities with the goal of enhancing the quality of life for northern people within the Northern Administration District of Saskatchewan.
 Mamawetan Churchill River Health Region staff collaborate with the various councils in emergency planning and in training programs for municipal workers.

-The NOR-MAN Regional Health Authority is located in northern Manitoba.
+The Northern Regional Health Authority (Northern Health Region) was created in May 2012 through the alalgamation of the former NOR-MAN and the Burntwood Regional Health Authorities.
+The Northern Health Region is geographically, the largest of the five RHAs in the province of Manitoba.
 In addition to providing services to that area of the province, it also provides services at Flin Flon General Hospital to approximately 8,000 residents of NE Saskatchewan from the communities of Creighton, Denare Beach, Sturgeon Landing, Pelican Narrows, Sandy Bay, Deschambault Lake and Peter Ballantyne Cree Nation.
 A funding agreement for the provision of these services exists between the two provinces.

 North Sask Laundry and Support Services LTD